 Signs and symptoms

-Trichomoniasis usually only occurs in females.
-Some females don't have any symptoms of infection.
+Trichomoniasis usually only occurs in vulva owners, and some don't have any symptoms of infection.
 Others may notice:

-Symptoms in males are rare.
-Occasionally, males may notice:
+Symptoms in penis owners are rare.
+Occasionally, they may notice:

 Risk factors